mattermost/docs/source/install/config-proxy-nginx.rst

 **What to do next**

-You can configure NGINX to use SSL.
-This will allow you to use HTTPS connections and the HTTP/2 protocol.
+You can configure NGINX to use SSL, which allows you to use HTTPS connections and the HTTP/2 protocol.